sailpoint-oss/golang-sdk/api_v3/docs/PublicIdentitiesConfigAPI.md

 [[Back to README]](../README.md)

-## UpdatePublicIdentityConfig
+## Update the Public Identities Configuration

 > PublicIdentityConfig UpdatePublicIdentityConfig(ctx).PublicIdentityConfig(publicIdentityConfig).Execute()

-Update the Public Identities Configuration
+Updates the publicly visible attributes of an identity available to request approvers for Access Requests and Certification Campaigns.
+A token with ORG ADMIN authority is required to call this API.

 ### Example